cucerdariancatalin/SimplePrograms/README.md

 (See more in [Wikipedia](https://en.wikipedia.org/wiki/Fibonacci_number))

 [Here](FibonacciNumbers.java) you can see the implementation of Fibonacci numbers in Java, [here](FibonacciNumbers.kt) in Kotlin and [here](FibonacciNumbers.py) in Python.

+## FirstUniqueCharacterInString ##
+You need to find the first non-repeating character in the string that the user enters.

+Example:

+Given the string: "Hello World!
+Hello!".

+First  unique character: "W".

+[Here](FirstUniqueCharacterInString.java) you can see the solution to this task in Java.

 ## FizzBuzz ##
 The program should print numbers from 1 to 100.
 But instead of multiples of three, it prints "Fizz", and instead of numbers that are multiples of five, - "Buzz".
 Instead of numbers that are multiples of both three and five at the same time, it prints "FizzBuzz".